Discovering the world of birds and wildlife through my lens – Mia McPherson’s story

 My Work and Achievements

 While I don’t enjoy tooting my own horn, I feel that I should mention that my work has been published in guidebooks, national and international magazines, bird apps, and various other publications.
-I also have works on display in several locations across the U.S. on kiosks, interpretation signs, and in museums, including our local Natural History Museum of Utah.
+I also have works on display in several locations across the U.S. on kiosks, interpretation signs, and in museums, including the Natural History Museum of Utah.

 Feel free to visit my Published Images and Writing and Interviews pages to see more.